Logo

 hello!

-I am a final year Ph.D. student at Harvard in the Neuroscience program, supported by the NSF Graduate Research Fellowship and the Harvey Fellowship.
+I am a final-year Ph.D. candidate at Harvard in the Neuroscience program, supported by the NSF Graduate Research Fellowship and the Harvey Fellowship.
 I am advised by Sam Gershman.
-I am also currently a TSVP Visiting Scholar with Gail Tripp and Kenji Doya at the beautiful Okinawa Institute of Science and Technology.
+I am also currently a TSVP Visiting Scholar with Gail Tripp and Kenji Doya at the beautiful Okinawa Institute of Science and Technology in Japan.
 Previously, I studied Cognitive Science, Neuroscience, and Applied Math at Rice University.

 I’m broadly interested in theories of learning: how do our intricately-designed brains enable us to interact with and learn from the world?
+How do these learning mechanisms break down in psychiatric disease?
 What makes our learning capabilities different than the best artificial intelligence systems?
-How do these learning mechanisms break down in neurological and psychiatric disease?
-I attempt to answer these questions using tools from computational, cognitive, and systems neuroscience.
+How can we enhance the collaboration between artificial and natural intelligence?
+I explore these questions by building models of human behavior inspired by machine learning and cognitive science.

-Outside the lab, I enjoy teaching, running along the Charles, hosting dinner parties, writing stuff, and dancing bachata.
+Outside of research, I enjoy teaching, running along the Charles, hosting dinner parties, writing stuff, and dancing bachata.
 From 2021-2023, I was a Resident Tutor at Quincy House, where I lived with and advised Harvard College students.

-All About PhD Applications Blog Post (Second Edition, Updated July 2022)
+My popular guide on applying to grad school: All About PhD Applications (Second Edition, Updated July 2022)

 Email me at lucylai (at) g (dot) harvard (dot) edu.